 Peak View

-Peak View is ABSciex’s proprietary software, used to analyze .wiff files.
-Peak View requires a license to use (Brendan was able to obtain one for me).
-If you want to process DIA data, an add-on called the “MS/MS(ALL) with SWATH Acquisition MicroApp” is also required.
-The instructions below will work with PeakView v2.1 and SWATH MicroApp v2.0; they may also work with earlier versions but I have not tested this.
-The instructions below describe how to take a Skyline document, containing a set of transitions extracted from one or more .wiff files, and optionally spectral library and/or retention time information, and perform the same analysis in PeakView.
+Peak View is SCIEX’s proprietary software, used to analyze .wiff files.
+Peak View requires a license to use.
+DIA data processing requires the “MS/MS(ALL) with SWATH Acquisition MicroApp” add-on from SCIEX.
+The instructions below will work with PeakView v2.1 and SWATH MicroApp v2.0; they may also work with earlier versions but this has not been tested.

-General Comments: Peak View has roughly similar capabilities to Skyline in terms of analyzing DIA data, however it has the limitations that (1) it can only be used to analyze ABSCIEX data, (2) it uses a pre-trained scoring model for peak picking and does not provide flexibility in how the model is trained, and (3) I have had difficulty obtaining RT information from DDA runs directly as opposed to through assay libraries, though PeakView may support this in a way I don’t know about yet (good question to ask them).
+General Comments from Dario: Peak View has roughly similar capabilities to Skyline in terms of analyzing DIA data, however it has the limitations that: (1) it can only be used to analyze SCIEX data (2) it uses a pre-trained scoring model for peak picking and does not provide flexibility in how the model is trained (3) I have had difficulty obtaining RT information from DDA runs directly as opposed to through assay libraries, though PeakView may support this in a way I don’t know about yet.
 Speed appears comparable to Skyline although I have not yet tested its memory limits on large (>100,000) numbers of transitions.

 Exporting Data from Skyline

-To process data in Peak View you must provide both (1) MassSpec data and (2) auxiliary information which specifies which transitions are to be extracted and what their properties (e.g. spectral library, RT) are.
-The easiest way to provide (2) to Peak View is through a format known as an “ion library” (ABSciex terminology) or “assay library” (Aebersold lab terminology).
-It is possible to produce and PeakView-formatted assay library from a Skyline document by using a custom report, which is included with this tutorial.
-To export the custom report:
+To process data in Peak View you must provide both (1) raw mass spec data and (2) specification of the transitions to be extracted and their properties (e.g. spectral library, RT).
+The easiest way to provide (2) to Peak View is through a format known as an “ion library” (SCIEX terminology) or “assay library” (Aebersold lab terminology).
+Skyline can produce a PeakView-formatted assay library using a custom report which is included with the tutorial data set.
+To export the assay library from Skyline:

+Load a suitable DIA Skyline document like ExternalSoftwareTools\PeakView\HeldDIA.sky from the provided ExternalSoftwareTools.zip (note: associated WIFF files are at [TODO URL] /net/maccoss/vol1/home/brendanx/data/MacCoss/MProphet/20140609_Held_DIA_processed )

 Click on File -> Export -> Report

-Click on the Import button and select the CustomFormats.skyr file included in the tutorial.
+Click on the Import button and select the AssayLibraryPeakView.skyr file included in the tutorial data set.

-Click OK to import the custom reports
+Click OK to import the custom reports contained in the .skyr file.

-You should see a series of new reports, including one titled Assay Library [Peak View], as shown below.
+You should see a series of new reports, including one titled Assay Library [Peak View, no iRT], as shown below.

-Click the Export button to export the report
+Click the Export button to export the report.

+Choose tab separated output.

 Choose a name for the report and click OK.
-Any name is OK but make sure to give it a .txt extension (e.g. ExportForPeakView.txt); this is the only extension Peak View can read.
+Any name is OK but make sure to give it a .txt extension (e.g. ExportForPeakView.txt) as this is the only extension Peak View can read.